hackettka/HTML-CSS/integration.md

     <link rel="stylesheet" href="style.css">
 ```

+## Important
+With CSS, and without additonal code, the the more specific rules always take precedent.
+This applies to integrating CSS too.
+If you link to an external stylesheet, and you add inline or internal CSS into your HTML, the inline or internal CSS will override the rules set in the external stylesheet.

 ## Best Practices:
 Option 3, external styling, is preferred by most web developers because it is considered best practice to keep your HTML document 'presentation' free.

 ## Activity
 Open up a new document in your Sublime Text editor.
 Save the document to the same folder as your HTML documents and title it `style.css`.
-In your `index.html` document, add in the link to our style sheet.
+In your `index.html` document, add in the link to our style sheet and re-save the file.
 Be sure to add it in the correct place in the code.
 <br/>
 <br/>
 <br/>